Double Olympic Gold Medal coach

 Development Director at Goalscape Software

-OK Goalsetters, here is my follow-up post outlining a simple process for defining a high level strategy plan for achieving your sporting goals.
-Of course this uses Goalscape to represent visually the goal structure, priorities and progress.
+OK Goalsetters, here is my follow-up post outlining a simple process for defining a high level strategy plan for achieving your goals, using Goalscape to display the goal structure, priorities and progress.
+The above example is from top level sport: the principles though apply to any ambitious undertaking.

-The underlying method here (the first 3 steps) is not my idea; neither is it a new or revolutionary idea.
-In 2010 I first heard this method explained clearly and simply by Bill Sweetenham, a well respected Australian coach and mentor.
+The basic process (the first 3 steps here) is not my idea, it is a tried and tested method for defining goals and planning the work to achieve them.
+I first heard it explained by Bill Sweetenham, a well respected Australian coach and mentor.

 - Define your next major goal.
 Come up with a brief, inspirational expression for it.